DodoID/Five-Day-Weather-App/README.md

 No installation is required.

 ## Usage
-The user can type in a city from the UK and get weather data, ex: London, the Search will rememeber searc imputs and store them locally.
+The user can type in a city from the UK and get weather data, ex: London, the Search will remember search imputs and store them locally.

 ## Credits
 Daniel D (AKA DODO) & Google Search